apache/maven-site/content/markdown/faq-unoffical.md

 ### Eclipse

-[How do I specify which output folders the Eclipse plugin puts into the .classpath file?](#How do I specify which output folders the Eclipse plugin puts into the .classpath file?]
+[How do I specify which output directories the Eclipse plugin puts into the .classpath file?](#How do I specify which output directories the Eclipse plugin puts into the .classpath file?]
 [Where can I get the Maven plugin for Eclipse?](#Where can I get the Maven plugin for Eclipse?]
 [I issued\- mvn \-Declipse.downloadSources=true eclipse eclipse goal.
 It created .classpath and .project for both modules, and in my local repository it downloaded sources Ho do I access them in eclipse?](#I issued- mvn -Declipse.downloadSources=true eclipse eclipse goal.
 It created .classpath and .project for both modules, and in my local repository it downloaded sources Ho do I access them in eclipse?]
 [Is it possible that if I do mvn eclipse eclipse goal that my project would get disconnected from the subversion repository?](#Is it possible that if I do mvn eclipse eclipse goal that my project would get disconnected from the subversion repository?]